 Your bait is free-floating, it’s presenting itself naturally, and if you’ve chosen the right pairing (a soft plastic) then it should look delicious to any nearby bass.
 In addition, the reflection of the ball and swivel will reflect the light in both clear and murky water which will draw even more attention and tick off the ornery bass.

 Plus, you also have the beautiful action of a soft plastic worm flowing through the water while the weight maintains the bottom and ensures maximum accuracy and realism for your fake lure.
-This technique will work in most situations whether you’re fishing deep or shallow.

 Now, if you’re really fishing deep for big lunkers you might want to pull out your crankbaits.
-These work great in depths of 20-feet or deeper in the middle of the day when the bass have moved out from the shallows.
+These work great in depths of 20 feet or deeper in the middle of the day when the bass have moved out from the shallows.

 Largemouth Fishing by Season